Kobina Daniel Gwira

 Kobina Daniel Gwira was a Ghanaian diplomat and activist lawyer.

 Early life and education

-Gwira was born on 2 January 1923 and hailed from Sekondi in the Western Region of Ghana.
-He attended St Pauls E. C. M School for his basic education and further went to Adisadel College.
+Born in Sekondi in Ghana's Western Region on 2 January 1923, he received his basic education at St Pauls E. C. M School for his basic education and later went to Adisadel College.
 He had a diploma in public administration from 1953 to 1954 at Trinity College Dublin.
 He also attended the King's Inn.